piku235/JungiThemeBundle/Resources/doc/theme-selector.md

 interface ThemeSelectorInterface
 {
     /**
-     * Selects an appropriate theme for a given Request *
+     * Selects an appropriate theme for the given Request *
      * @param Request $request A Request instance
      *